 The SinterCast Sampling Cup is the most accurate thermal analysis device in the world.
 It is entirely fabricated from drawn and stamped steel sheet and contains two reusable thermocouples to allow for the simulation of magnesium fading.
-It is the subject of five patents related to its design and an additional seven patents related to solidification behaviour and thermal analysis.
+It has been the subject of five patents related to its design and an additional seven patents related to solidification behaviour and thermal analysis.

 The steel fabrication ensures accurate dimensional tolerances for consistent cooling conditions.